ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 ## Drop missing values
 df <- na.omit(df)      #or df <- df %>% drop_na();   or we may be able to use subset function

-## check to make sure that the rows have been removed
+## Check to make sure that the rows have been removed
  colSums(is.na(df))
 ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/3774c77e-203a-4fe6-aa09-63b4c751630a)
  ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/e776de51-6c5d-416b-bc2f-33d8d6d26b16)